emadin/HIMB-Summer-Course-2019/MeasuringReefs.md

     -   Use the polygon measurement tool to extract area/perimeter
     -   Manually copy measurements into .csv
     -   Save measurement: name as “PR\#\# \_ \#.\#\# \_ \#\# \_ \#\#” = PR\[reef \#\] \_ \[resolution, in m\] \_ \[replicate\] \_ \[your initials\] (e.g., “PR21\_0.15\_01\_EM”)
-    -   Drag saved measurements to My Places
+    -   If any of your measurments show up in Temporary Places, drag saved measurements to the folder you created in My Places
-    -   Frequently save My Places (File -&gt; Save -&gt; Save My Places)
+    -   Frequently save My Places!
+(File -&gt; Save -&gt; Save My Places)
     -   *Note*: if you need to go back to measurements, right-click on outlines (or their corresponding saved names in My Places) -&gt; Get Info

 2.  **Planet Explorer**